pallabcodes/algo-java/read.md

 ```

 ## Any raw data could be represented in a "visual mathematical format" and it is very helpful to figure out the solution when stuck

+## new question: thinking approach

+a. has duplicate ?
+b. is sorting / searching needed ?
+c. specific pattern(s) ?
+d. similar (or close to the similar) part from previous ?questions ?